 Cash and Cash Equivalents - Cash and Cash Equivalents includes all cash and cash equivalents to which the Company has legal title.
 Cash equivalents include short-term investments with original maturities of three months or less and interest bearing deposits.
 The Company's cash and cash equivalents are held at financial institutions and at times may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 Under the Independent System Operator-New England (ISO-NE) Financial Assurance Policy (Policy), Unitil's subsidiaries Unitil Energy, Fitchburg and Unitil Power are required to provide assurance of their ability to satisfy their obligations to ISO-NE.
 Under this Policy, Unitil's subsidiaries provide cash deposits covering approximately 2-1/2 months of outstanding obligations, less credit amounts that are based on the Company's credit rating.
-As of March 31, 2024, March 31, 2023 and December 31, 2023, the Unitil subsidiaries had deposited \$3.1 million, \$4.2 million and \$3.3 million, respectively to satisfy their ISO-NE obligations.
+As of June 30, 2024, June 30, 2023 and December 31, 2023, the Unitil subsidiaries had deposited \$2.3 million, \$3.3 million and \$3.3 million, respectively to satisfy their ISO-NE obligations.

 Allowance for Doubtful Accounts - The Company recognizes a provision for doubtful accounts that reflects the Company's estimate of expected credit losses for electric and gas utility service accounts receivable.
-The allowance for doubtful accounts is calculated by applying a historical loss rate to customer account balances, and reflects management's assessment of current and expected economic conditions, customer trends, or other factors such as the extent and duration of any shutoff or collection moratoriums.
+The allowance for doubtful accounts is calculated by applying a historical loss rate to customer account balances, and reflects management's assessment of current and expected economic conditions, customer trends, or other factors.
 The Company also calculates the amount of written-off receivables that are recoverable through regulatory rate reconciling mechanisms.
 The Company's distribution utilities are authorized by regulators to recover the costs of the energy commodity portion of bad debts through rate mechanisms.
 Also, the electric and gas divisions of Fitchburg are authorized to recover through rates past due amounts associated with protected hardship accounts.
-Evaluating the adequacy of the allowance for doubtful accounts requires judgment about the assumptions used in the analysis.
-The Company's experience has been that the assumptions used in evaluating the adequacy of the allowance for doubtful accounts have proven to be reasonably accurate.
+Evaluating the adequacy of the allowance for doubtful accounts have proven to be reasonably accurate.

-The Allowance for Doubtful Accounts as of March 31, 2024, March 31, 2023 and December 31, 2023, was as follows:
+The Allowance for Doubtful Accounts as of June 30, 2024, June 30, 2023 and December 31, 2023, was as follows: